 Dynjandi means "thunderous" in Icelandic, a reference to the sound the water makes as it cascades down 100 metres (330 feet) of staggered rocky wall.
 From there, the water flows down to the fjord through six other smaller waterfalls - a truly breathtaking sight.

 Dynjandi has plenty of facilities making the visit easy and comfortable.
-There's free parking and toilets (paid, 200 kr (US$ 1.60)) for visitors to use.
-A wooden walkway at the bottom of the waterfall allows you to get up close to the spectacular falls - warning, you will get splashed!
+There's free parking and toilets (paid, 200 kr (US$ 1.40)) for visitors to use.
+A wooden walkway at the bottom of the waterfall allows you to get up close to the spectacular falls - warning, you'll get splashed!

 How to get to Dynjandi from Isafjordur?